JCarter426/KOTOR2-Loot-Overhaul/README.md

 - [ ] Re-read 3500+ lines of code to double-check everything
 - [ ] Alignment restrictions for Jedi robes
 - [ ] Merchant & spawn script support (won't decompile currently)
+- [ ] Provision for unique items that doesn't rely on globals